Shard-Labs/starknet-devnet/README.md

 ## Introduction
-A Flask wrapper of Starknet dummy network.
+A Flask wrapper of Starknet state.
 Similar in purpose to Ganache.

+Aims to mimic Starknet's Alpha testnet, but is not guaranteed to have the same functionality.
+After testing on devnet, be sure to test on testnet!

 ## Install
 ```text
 pip install starknet-devnet
 ```

+## Requirements
+Works with Python versions <=3.9.7.

 On Ubuntu/Debian, first run:
 ```text